mwchben/dsa-js/readme.md

 ##### REGEX

 Regular expressions are used in programming languages to match parts of strings.
-You create patterns to help you do that matching.
+TO create patterns to help you that matching.

-If you want to find the word the in the string The dog chased the cat, you could use the following regular expression: /the/.
+To find the word the in the string The dog chased the cat, one could use the following regular expression: /the/.
 Notice that quote marks are not required within the regular expression.

 JavaScript has multiple ways to use regexes.
 One way to test a regex is using the .test() method.
 The .test() method takes the regex, applies it to a string (which is placed inside the parentheses), and returns true or false if your pattern finds something or not.